-When you do not get enough sleep, you feel drained of energy.
-Your work performance, your health, and even the quality of your life may be compromised.
-The inability to fall asleep or stay asleep is known as insomnia, and it is one of the most common of all health complaints.
+When you do not get enough sleep, the lack of energy can cause your work performance, health, and overall quality of life to be significantly diminished.
+This inability to fall or stay asleep is known as insomnia.
+It is an incredibly common health complaint.

 The typical signs and symptoms of insomnia include the following: